thejimoneil/OSD-FrontEnd/README.md

 Run ths at the begging of your OSD Task Sequences to set common and custom Task Sequnce Envirnment viaribles.

-Useage: you can either run Start-OSDFrontEnd.ps1 directly or use the included RunSilent.exe (Credit for RunSilet goes to OneVinn https://onevinn.schrewelius.it/Apps01.html)
+Useage: you can either run Start-OSDFrontEnd.ps1 directly or use the included RunSilent.exe (Credit for RunSilent goes to OneVinn https://onevinn.schrewelius.it/Apps01.html)

 Most customizations are done via the included csv files and logo.png